Carey joined Precision Nutrition Coaching for one reason only — to win the $10,000.00 prize.

 And that’s when her identity began to change.

-“There was a maturity in the questions she started asking,” says Erin Weiss-Trainor, Carey’s Lean Eating Coach.
+“There was a maturity in the questions she started asking,” says Erin Weiss-Trainor, Carey’s Precision Nutrition Coach.
 “It’s as if she was embracing a new identity and, from there, making sure that her actions were consistent with this new person she was becoming.”

 “My attitude became: I’m the type of person who goes to the gym every day and eats these healthy foods,” she says.
 “So it became non-negotiable.
 Whatever else was happening that day, I was going to exercise and was going to eat well.”